jnields/febs/ReadMe.md

 Somewhat related, the intention is to move the Webpack configuration to a separate repository and having that configurable.
-At that point the project can have more fine grained release management and flexibility as well as let people who are not using the same technology to have some control over their configuration.
+At that point the project can have more fine grained release management and flexibility as well as let people who are not using the same technology to have some control over their base configuration.

 ## Deprecation